-Based on our verification of the Company's books, papers, minutes books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2021, complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minutes books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2022, complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company, for the financial year ended on 31st March, 2021, according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company, for the financial year ended on 31st March, 2022, according to the provisions of:

 - 1. The Companies Act, 2013 (the Act) and the rules made thereunder. - 2.
 The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - 3.
 The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - 4.
 Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment and Overseas Direct Investment and External Commercial Borrowings.
 As reported to us there were no FDI, ODI and ECB transactions in the Company during the Audit period. - 5.
-The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'). - A. The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011. - B. The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015. - C. The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009.
-Not Applicable as the Company did not issue any security during the financial year under review. - D. The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999. - Not Applicable as the Company has not granted any options to its employees during the financial year under review. - E. The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008.
-Not Applicable as the Company neither issue nor listed any debt securities during the financial year under review. - F. The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'). - A. The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011. - B. The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015. - C. The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009. - D. The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999. - Not Applicable as the Company has not granted any options to its employees during the financial year under review. - E. The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008.
+Not Applicable as there is no issue and listing of debt securities. - F. The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993.
 The Company is not registered as Registrar to Issue and Share Transfer Agent. - G. The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009.
 Not Applicable as the Company has not delisted its equity shares from any stock exchange during the financial year under review. - H. The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998.
 Not Applicable as the Company did not buy back any security during the financial year under review.